rmvillasista/TodoApi-ASPNET/README.md

 ### Create Context

 1. Right-click the Models folder and select Add > Class.
-Name the class TodoContext and click Add.
+Name the class TodoContext.cs and click Add.

 ```
 using Microsoft.EntityFrameworkCore;